-CERN is since many years using a commercial Enterprise Asset Management system called Infor EAM, which with its 3 million individually traced equipment, 4 million registered interventions and close to 4000 internal users has become an important platform for asset and maintenance management throughout the whole organization.
+CERN is since many years using a commercial Enterprise Asset Management called HxGN EAM (previously known as Infor EAM), which with its 3 million individually traced equipment, 4 million registered interventions and close to 4000 internal users has become an important platform for asset and maintenance management throughout the whole organization.
 This platform is together with best practices, methodology, training and support provided as an internal service at CERN.

 This decision matches first of all very well CERN’s overall mission of accelerating innovation and transferring CERN technology and know-how to society, but it also allow us to share future efforts of developing and extending these tools even further.

 Our ambition is to create an Open Source community of organizations with similar needs and a willingness to share the common results allowing us all to advance and improve.
 If you and your organization are interested in participating, please contact us!

 The Open Source components published so far are;

 The EAM Web Services Hub provides a set of simple and developer-friendly REST and SOAP web services as a layer on top of the standard APIs from HxGN EAM.